Fall 2017 DEADLINE: August 15, 2017 5:00 p.m.

 - Start researching potential agencies and organizations at least two months prior to planned internship semester.
 Watch for posted internship announcements or contact agencies of interest directly.

 - Submit cover letter and resume to potential internship agencies at least one month prior to planned internship semester.
 Follow up with agencies to confirm receipt of your materials.

 - When you have found a potential internship, develop an Internship Description as stipulated on the Internship Application.
-See the Intern Work Plan for an example.
 Meet with the agency to complete forms at least two weeks prior to internship semester.

-- Electronically submit your Internship Application and all accompanying materials, including a copy of your current resume and the Intern Work Plan to Jennifer Watt by the above deadline.
+- Electronically submit your Internship Application and all accompanying materials, by the above deadline.